euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 algorithms used in crystallography has been implemented in Python and how it was accelerated to match the readout speeds of today's fastest detectors.

-After describing typical experiment and explaining what is measured and how it must be transformed (section 2), section 3 describes how the algorithm can be vectorised using [NumPy]_ and sped up with [Cython]_.
+After describing a typical experiment and explaining what is measured and how it must be transformed (section 2), section 3 describes how the algorithm can be vectorised using [NumPy]_ and sped up with [Cython]_.
 Section 4 highlights the accuracy enhancement recently introduced while section 5 focuses on the parallelisation of the azimuthal integration task on many-core systems like Graphical Processing Units (GPU) or on accelerators via [PyOpenCL]_.